Cliff Jackson (musician): Career

-Jackson was born in Washington, DC, United States.
-After playing in Atlantic City, Jackson moved to New York City in 1923, where he played with Lionel Howard's Musical Aces in 1924, and recorded with Bob Fuller and Elmer Snowden.
-He led his own ensemble, the Krazy Kats, for recordings in 1930, and following this group's dissolution he played extensively as a solo pianist in nightclubs in New York.
-During this time he also accompanied singers such as Viola McCoy, Lena Wilson, Sara Martin, Martha Copeland, Helen Gross, and Clara Smith.
-He recorded with Sidney Bechet in 1940-41, and recorded as a soloist or leader in 1944-45, 1961, and 1969.
-As house pianist at Cafe Society from 1943 until 1951 he was a success; he also toured with Eddie Condon in 1946.
-He also played with Garvin Bushell (1950), J.C.
-Higginbotham (1960), and Joe Thomas (1962).
+Jackson was born in Washington, D.C., United States.
+After playing in Atlantic City, Jackson moved to New York City in 1923, where he played with Lionel Howard's Musical Aces in 1924 and recorded with Bob Fuller and Elmer Snowden.
+He led his own ensemble, the Krazy Kats, for recordings in 1930, and following this group's dissolution, he played extensively as a solo pianist in nightclubs in New York.
+During this time, he also accompanied singers such as Viola McCoy, Lena Wilson, Sara Martin, Martha Copeland, Helen Gross, and Clara Smith.
+He recorded with Sidney Bechet in 1940–41 and recorded as a soloist or leader in 1944–45, 1961, and 1969.
+As the house pianist at Café Society from 1943 until 1951, he was a success; he also toured with Eddie Condon in 1946.
+Other musicians he played with included Garvin Bushell (1950), J. C. Higginbotham (1960), and Joe Thomas (1962).

 Musical style

-As shown by many of his 1944-1945 solo piano recordings, such as "Limehouse Blues", Jackson was one of the most powerful stride piano players.
+As heard on many of his 1944–1945 solo piano recordings, such as "Limehouse Blues", Jackson was one of the most powerful stride piano players.
 His style was also marked by a contrapuntal-like bass work.
-His many left hand techniques are found explained in detail in Riccardo Scivales's method, Jazz Piano: The Left Hand (Bedford Hills, New York: Ekay Music, 2005), ISBN 978-1929009657.
+His many left hand techniques are found explained in detail in Riccardo Scivales's method book, Jazz Piano: The Left Hand (Bedford Hills, New York: Ekay Music, 2005, ISBN 978-1929009657).

 Personal life

-Jackson was married to the singer Maxine Sullivan from 1950, until his death from heart failure in 1970.
+Jackson was married to jazz singer Maxine Sullivan from 1950 until his death from heart failure in 1970.